 From there, the estate was owned by the Cabarrus family, who also owned Chateau Lagrange in St. Julien.

 In about 1850, the land was sold to a captain in the navy, who following the custom of the day, renamed the estate using his name of Mallet, and Chateau Sociando Mallet was born.

 Chateau Sociando Mallet, The Modern Era

 Jean Gautreau was born in 1927 in Lesparre, France.
 He did not come from a wine background.
 He discovered Bordeaux when he went to work as a Negociant in 1948.
 By 1957 he opened his own Negociant firm.
-Next Jean Gautreau came up with the idea to provide mobile bottling trucks to chateau.
+Next, Jean Gautreau came up with the idea to provide mobile bottling trucks to the chateaux.

 The modern age of Chateau Sociando Mallet began in 1969, when it was purchased by Jean Gautreau from the Tereygeol family for 250,000 French Francs, in part, on the advice Jean Michel Cazes of Chateau Lynch Bages in Pauillac.